TomChanussot/JwtTokenReact/README.md

 # JwtTokenReact
-React front end project managing JWT access token and refresh token
+React front end project for authentication with JWT access token.
+It also manage JWT refresh token in HttpOnly cookie.